econnet/econ/econ.rst

 based on an activity that is frequent for the product.

 The tribute unit has no exchange rate to an outside currency.

+Every kind of work has its own result unit.

+*Work kind* units examples:

+- lines of a report (steps taken,...)

+- lines of a plan (why, requirements, testing, ...)

+- lines of code

+- number of records per type
+  (postings accounted, contributors recruited, customers acquired, ...)

+Whenever possible the deeper structure should be considered.
+For example

+- lines of code can be
+- weighted with number of API functions used
+- which are weighted with the complexity of the library used
+- and so one

 .. _`d1`: